Intelligent-Silicon/Clarion-Class-Writing-Template/README.md

 ## Output files

-The code can be written in 1, 2 or 3 files.
+The code can be written out to 1, 2 or 3 files.

 All of the below sections can be written in a single source file.